oracle/graal/docs/tools/insight/Insight-Manual.md

 Not only it is possible to interpret dynamic languages, but with the help of the [GraalVM's LLI implementation](../../reference-manual/llvm/README.md), one can mix in even statically compiled programs written in **C**, **C++**, **Fortran**, **Rust**, etc.

-Take, for examle, a long running program like [sieve.c](https://github.com/oracle/graal/blob/master/vm/tests/all/agentscript/agent-sieve.c), which contains never-ending `for` loop in `main` method.
+Take, for example, a long running program such as [_sieve.c_](https://github.com/oracle/graal/blob/master/vm/tests/all/agentscript/agent-sieve.c), which contains never-ending `for` loop in its `main` method.
 You would like to give it some execution quota.

 First, execute the program on GraalVM: